-Motivation is strongly linked to biological factors that control reward sensitivity and goal driven behavior.
+Arousal theory proposes that motivation is strongly linked to biological factors that control reward sensitivity and goal-driven behavior.
 Reward sensitivity is located in the mesolimbic dopamine system.
-Research shows that individual differences in neurological activity in this area can influence motivation for certain goal driven behaviors that will elicit a reward or satisfy a craving.
-In this way, the reward system spurs physiological arousal which motivates the individual to engage in whatever behavior is necessary to satisfy or relieve arousal.
+Research shows that individual differences in neurological activity in this area can influence motivation for certain goal-driven behaviors that will elicit a reward or satisfy a craving.
+In this way, the reward system spurs physiological arousal, which motivates the individual to engage in whatever behavior is necessary to satisfy or relieve that arousal.
 For example, substance use is associated with overactivity in the dopamine system in a way that some individuals are more motivated to engage in substance using behaviors.

-To show how the reward system works, in the early 1950s, Peter Milner and James Olds conducted an experiment in which a rat had an electrode implanted in its brain so the brain could be locally stimulated at any time.
-The rat was put in a box, which contained a lever for food and water, and a lever that would deliver a brief stimulus to the brain when stepped on.
+To show how the reward system works, Peter Milner and James Olds conducted an experiment in the early 1950s in which a rat had an electrode implanted in its brain so that its brain could be locally stimulated at any time.
+The rat was put in a box that contained two levers: one lever released food and water, and another lever delivered a brief stimulus to the reward center of the brain.
 At the beginning the rat wandered about the box and stepped on the levers by accident, but before long it was pressing the lever for the brief stimulus repeatedly.
 This behavior is called electrical self-stimulation.
 Sometimes, rats would become so involved in pressing the lever that they would forget about food and water, stopping only after collapsing from exhaustion.
 Electrical self-stimulation apparently provided a reward that reinforced the habit to press the lever.
-This study provided evidence that animals (and humans) are motivated to perform behaviors that stimulate dopamine release in the the reward center of the brain.
+This study provided evidence that animals are motivated to perform behaviors that stimulate dopamine release in the the reward center of the brain.